owickstrom/wickstrom.tech/src/posts/2019-11-17-time-travelling-and-fixing-bugs-with-property-based-testing.md

 generators, there's a strong relation between today's date and the birth date.
-For example, we can't first generate *any* today's date, pass that into a generator function, and expect it to always generate a leap day that occured 18 years ago.
+For example, we can't first generate *any* today's date, pass that into a generator function, and expect it to always generate a leap day that occurred 18 years ago.
 Such a generator would have to first generate the leap day and then today's date.

 Let's define the generators.
 The first one, `anyDayAndBirthDate`, picks